aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

 Let's cook!
 -----------

 Imagine that you've been collecting IoT measurements from thousands of sensors and storing them in ClickHouse table ``iot_measurements``.
 Now, you'd like to enrich your metrics by adding the sensor's location measurement so that you can filter the metrics by the city name.
-The sensor's location data is available in the ``sensors_dim`` table in PostgreSQL.
+The sensor's location data is available in the ``sensors_dim`` database in PostgreSQL.

 This recipe calls for the following:

 1. Set up an Aiven for ClickHouse database.
 2. Insert your measurements data into the Aiven for ClickHouse database.
-3. Combine your measurements data in the Aiven for ClickHouse database with the related PostgreSQL dimension tables.
+3. Combine your measurements data in the Aiven for ClickHouse database with the related PostgreSQL dimension database.

 Configure common files
 ''''''''''''''''''''''